How to Start a Handyman Business in 2025: 10-Step Guide

 5. Register Your Business

 Before registering your business, pick a short and easy-to-pronounce name.
-Then, ensure it's not taken by searching Google, social media platforms, and trademark databases.
+Then, ensure it's not already taken by searching Google, social media platforms, and trademark databases.

 Once you've selected a name, secure it.
 Register the name with your state's corporation commission and find matching dot com domains and social media handles.
 This will prevent you from being forced to use a domain name or social media handle composed of something other than your company name.